LSC 522: Digital Content Creation and Management

-Exploration of several forms and genres of narrative or "story," such as tale, myth, and legend as media for creating, collecting, preserving, and providing access to cultural heritage information.
+Explores the use of story narratives in multiple contexts throughout society.
+Reviews the various forms and genres of narrative or "story," such as tale, myth, and legend, and applications ranging from children’s storytimes in public libraries to the use of stories as a mode of knowledge management in business and government institutions.
 Examines culturally diverse content within a variety of media, including books, graphic novels, comics, oral histories, still and moving images, performance representations, manuscripts, and juvenile literature.
 Addresses how information managers use stories in collection development, organization of knowledge in multi-format materials, library administration, public programming, and qualitative research, as well as identifying the role of personal story in professional development and discusses the ethical issues of storytelling.
 Includes in-class performance and out-of-class project work.
-Students demonstrate how stories are used in various information service environments including: libraries, archives, museums, school media centers, and other community organizations and cultural institutions.

 LSC 634: Humanities Information

-Introduction to humanities-based information and effective delivery of humanities information to a variety of information users and within a variety of settings.
+Introduction to information resources for the humanities and effective delivery of humanities information to a variety of information users and within a variety of settings.
 Disciplines include philosophy, religion, the visual arts (art and architecture), the performing arts (music, drama, cinema, and theater), and languages and literature.
 Special emphasis on access to resources in technologically evolving information environments.
 Explores trends and issues in the development of humanities sources and in humanities information services.
 Prerequisite: 553 or 9 graduate credits in a humanities related discipline.

 LSC 635: Use and Users of Libraries and Information